 The bottom line on catching Z’s: respect sleep, and set your body up for maximum muscle growth.

 Consider Taking Supplements

 Let me be blunt: you don’t need to take supplements to build muscle.
 However, the right supplements can certainly give you a boost (but they do not replace proper nutrition or training).

 My advice for beginners?
 Don’t dabble with supplements until you are comfortable and consistent with your diet and training.

 You need to track your workouts if you want to progress efficiently.
 Otherwise your workouts will be less effective.
 You’ll lack clarity and purpose.
 Here’s how to track properly:

 Unless you’re like Rain Man (you’re not) and can remember all your sets, reps and weights for each exercise in every workout, week after week, then you need to keep a workout log.

 A workout log is an essential tool that allows you to progress as efficiently as possible.
-All you need is a spiral notebook and pen to get started.

 Here are a few specific benefits of keeping a workout log: